-The server's Ethernet port is labeled NET MGT, and the serial port is labeled SERIAL MGT.
+On the Sun Fire V210, V240, and V440 servers, the Ethernet port is labeled NET MGT.
+The serial port is labeled SERIAL MGT.
 Refer to your server's Installation Guide for more information about these ports and how to connect devices to them.